 Grocery Store Potato Sizing System

-We have talked in this guide about how you can purchase potatoes from a farmer’s market or a farm shop in sacks or loose by the pound.
+In this guide, I have discussed how to purchase potatoes from a farmer’s market or a farm shop in sacks or loose by the pound.

-However, many people purchase their potatoes in a regular grocery store.
-This can bring another level of potato sizing issues to the table.
+However, many people purchase their potatoes in a regular grocery store, which can create additional potato sizing issues.

 When you head to the potato aisle of your grocery store, you might see labels on the potatoes or on the crates that have letters on them.